wisemanp/workshop/index.md

 Hotel:

-We have arranged for a block of rooms at the **Residence Inn by Marriott** Pittsburgh, just a few blocks from the meeting location, for the nights of 01/20-01/23.
-Those wishing to book after registration for the conference has been confirmed, do not contact the hotel directly.
-Instead, please email Cindy Cercone at cmc138(at)pitt(dot)edu with which nights you wish to reserve.
-She will make reservations and send you a confirmation number with the hotel, along with further travel details.
-The discounted room rate is $XXX+tax.
+We have arranged for a block of rooms at the **Residence Inn by Marriott** Pittsburgh, just a few blocks from the meeting location, from 01/21 to 01/23 (3 nights).
+Please, do not contact the hotel directly.
+Instead, please email Cindy Cercone at cmc138(at)pitt(dot)edu, she will make reservations and send you a confirmation number with the hotel, along with further travel details.

-(mention double rooms)

 Getting to the Hotel/Allen Hall:

 There are several options for reaching the Hotel from the Pittsburgh International Airport.
 A taxi should cost ~$50-60, while Uber or Lyft should be ~$30-40.
 Super Shuttle is ~$25 for a shared ride van.

 There is a Port Authority bus line from the airport with stops near the hotel, the 28X ([link](https://www.portauthority.org/rt/28x.pdf)) that runs every half hour from 5:30 am to midnight.
 The fare is only $2.75, though the trip will take slightly longer than an hour.

-(to be changed)  Exit the bus at Forbes and Schenley Drive (by a large Diplodocus dinosaur statue), the Wyndham hotel is then on the opposite side of the Cathedral of Learning, the 42-story building at the center of Pitt's campus.
+Exit the bus at Bellefield Ave at 5th Ave, the Residence Inn by Marriott is at 10 minutes walk.

 ## Participants